 If you decide to get into “Internet Radio,” you will be streaming from a computer loaded up with MP3 music files (or other music file types); has Internet Radio Streaming Software installed on it; and has a microphone connected in case you want to DJ or have a talk show.
 All of this over your Internet connection.
+You could also create your own DJ website.
+All you have to do is Read More on how you can get to creating your own website.

 This is only half of the story, the part where all of this is taking place over your Internet connection from home, for example.